nautobot/nautobot/nautobot/docs/development/sso.md

 # SSO Development Environment With Keycloak

 SSO in local development environments can be less than clear to setup at times.
-By simply defining `invoke.yml` and running `invoke provision-sso` Nautobot now provides a development environment with SSO fully configured and working.
+By simply using the `docker-compose.keycloak.yml` Docker compose file, Nautobot now provides a development environment with SSO fully configured and working.

 ## Keycloak Containers